FilipSoft/Redaktor-system-blog/README.md

 # 3.12 23:17 Added about.php (Popcorn)
 # 4.12 14:56 Addet script Galeria.php + HOW TO USE IS IN DESCRIPTION (FilipSoft)
 # 11.12 19:00 Some graphical changes (Popcorn)
+# // will we work on it or not?